-Having said this, there are some public beaches although if you are visiting the Dead Sea as a once in a lifetime experience, it is worth to pay a small amount and get the best experience.
+Having said this, there are some public beaches although if you are visiting the Dead Sea as a once in a lifetime experience, it is worth paying a small amount to get the best possible experience while visiting.

 Here are the best Dead Sea beaches (from north to south):

-Kibbutz Kalia operates the most northern-most beach at the Dead Sea.
-It features great facilities including a bar (perhaps the lowest in the world), restaurant, gift shop, pool, change room facilities, towel rental and is friendly for all ages.
+Kibbutz Kalia operates the northern-most beach at the Dead Sea.
+It features great facilities including a bar (perhaps the lowest in the world), a restaurant, gift shop, pool, change room facilities, towel rental and is friendly for all ages.
 The sea has natural mud which is there for visitors to immerse themselves in.
 Don’t miss the 360-degree view over the desert.
-Kalia is just a 25-minute drive from Jerusalem.
+Kalia is just a 25-minute drive from Jerusalem

 Typical visitor: International tourists

 Best if you want a conservative and unsurprising Dead Sea beach.

 Just south of Kalia Beach is Biankini Beach, a Moroccan-style oasis and holiday resort.
-Besides the beach, Biankini has a big Moroccan restaurant and some accommodations.
+Besides the beach, Biankini has a big Moroccan restaurant and some accommodation options.
 It’s a very unique place which you’ll either love or hate.
 During Israeli holiday periods, Biankini can get very busy, but in the off-peak times, it is a fun and interesting Dead Sea experience.